themihirmathur/WHATS-CHAT/README.md

 <h2>CONCLUSION</h2>
 The main outcome of the WHATS-CHAT project is the creation of a secure messaging platform that allows users to engage in real-time encrypted conversations.
 This outcome provides a reliable and private communication channel, protecting sensitive information and fostering trust among users.

+For more information, please refer to the [documentation](https://github.com/themihirmathur/WHATS-CHAT) provided.

+Thank you for using WHATS-CHAT!